 - Complete and submit the NOD Disability Employment Tracker.

-- Submit a signed letter by the CEO or U.S. Managing Partner, Chief Human Resources Officer (CHRO), or a corporate officer other than the Chief Diversity Officer or person responsible for workplace fairness, affirming all data submitted is accurate.
+- Submit a signed letter by the CEO or U.S. Managing Partner, Chief Human Resources Officer (CHRO), or a corporate officer other than the Chief Equity Officer or person responsible for workplace fairness, affirming all data submitted is accurate.
 This can be submitted via DocuSign, which is directly accessible via the survey collection portal.

 *Please note, participants still receive a free report card even if the NOD Employment Tracker is not completed.